lobodpav/node-app-config/README.md

     ...
 ```
 Each environment is a separate directory of the same name.
 In the example above, we have two environments: `dev` and `prod`.
-Configuration files are stored within each environment directory and any sub-directory will be ignored.
+Configuration files are stored within each environment directory.
+Any sub-directory under an environment directory will be ignored.

 Configuration files located directly under `config/` directory are supported for two reasons: